paragi/was/README.md

 This stack consists of:

-    -node.js: An event-based experimental server written in JavaScript and using googles V8 engine.
+  *node.js: An event-based experimental server written in JavaScript and using googles V8 engine.
-    -express module: HTML static file server module for node -WS websocket module for node
+  *express module: HTML static file server module for node *WS websocket module for node
-    -PHP (so far.
-You can adapt it to a number of mature scripting language that can be run as CGI) -a database of your choice.
-I experiment with the nonsql database ArangoDB (Not included this example) -Tested on Wheezy linux as used on the Raspberry PI, which is a Debian warranty.
+  *PHP (so far.
+You can adapt it to a number of mature scripting language that can be run as CGI) *A database of your choice.
+I experiment with the nonsql database ArangoDB (Not included this example) *Tested on Wheezy linux as used on the Raspberry PI, which is a Debian warranty.
 You can easily adapt it to other platforms.

 ##Background##